MicrosoftDocs/microsoft-community-training/microsoft-community-training/infrastructure-management/monitor-your-platform-infrastructure/troubleshoot-guide-for-azure-support.md

 ### Issue 9: Certificate not generated for learners

 **Root Cause 1**: Certificate template PDF file uploaded is corrupted.
 Most PDF Viewer Software have the ability to fix any corruptions in the PDF when rendering for viewing.
-However, the MCT service doesn't support this behavior and when trying to generate a certificate using such a corrupted PDF, the operation will fail.
+However, the CT service doesn't support this behavior and when trying to generate a certificate using such a corrupted PDF, the operation will fail.

 **Resolution**: We strongly recommend creating the certificate template using the PowerPoint file we provide in the Certificate Templates section in the Administration portal.
 Exporting the slide as PDF best ensures consistency.
 On a side note, any template PDF can be tested for certificate generation before using it in courses for learners, by using the preview certificate feature.